Team-Lodestone/Documentation/LCE/Xbox 360/GameRegions.md

 # Minecraft Xbox 360 Game Disk Region Information

+**This page is incomplete, please send in a PR if you have any info to add.**

+---

 | Region | Area | Content ID |
 | -------- | ------ | ------------ |